-Sealing criminal records in Nevada can stop prior arrests and convictions from appearing in background checks.
-Unlike expunging – which Nevada law does not permit – sealing does not physically destroy criminal records.
-Instead, sealing makes the record invisible.
-And it allows job applicants to legally deny ever having a criminal record, greatly increasing their employment opportunities.
+Sealing your criminal record in Nevada can stop prior arrests and convictions from appearing in your background checks.
+Then when you apply for a job, you can legally deny ever having a criminal record, greatly increasing your employment opportunities.

 Most misdemeanors | 1 year after the case closes |